Approximations and modifications of celestial dynamics tested on the three-body system: Introduction

 \section{Introduction}

-The time evolution of astronomical systems is obtained by simulations, where the objects' positions are calculated employing algorithms for discrete dynamics.
+The time evolution of astronomical systems is obtained by simulations, where the objects' positions are calculated employing algorithms for discrete classical dynamics.
 This approach has been used since Newton's time, and today, the dynamics of galaxies with billions of suns are obtained by large-scale simulations.
 An overview of simulations of galaxial systems is given in \cite{Springel2016,Vogelsberger2020}.
-But the dynamic behavior of these large-scale simulations is achieved by making ``particle-mesh'' approximations (PM), PM3 \cite{Hockney1974,Epstathiou1985} or Tree-PM \cite{Bagla2002}, for the small effects of the many objects that are far away and which are assumed to have only a minor influence on an object's motion.
-However, recent simulations indicate that the approximations used in the simulations destabilize the systems \cite{Toxvaerd2025a}.
-Here we investigate the approximation's impact on the stability of a regular dynamic in the simple ``three-body system''(TBS).
+The dynamic behavior of these large-scale simulations is achieved by making ``particle-mesh'' approximations (PM), PM3 \cite{Hockney1974,Epstathiou1985} or Tree-PM \cite{Bagla2002}, for the small effects of the many objects that are far away and which are assumed to have only a minor influence on an object's motion.
+However, recent simulations indicate that these approximations used in the simulations can destabilize the systems \cite{Toxvaerd2025a}.

+Large-scale simulations of galaxy models show that the simulated galaxies are unstable and have a classical Kepler-like rotation that deviates from the experimentally determined rotation velocities of galaxies.
+This inspired Milgrom to formulate a classical dynamics with a modified acceleration at large interstellar distances (MOND) \cite{Milgrom1983}, and the MOND modification has later been reformulated (QuMOND) \cite{Milgrom2010}.
+Another way to overcome the shortcomings in the simulated galaxies is to modify the gravitational attractions at large interstelar distances \cite{Fischbach2001,Adelberger2003,Brandau2012,Toxvaerd2024a}.

+Here, we investigate the impact of the particle-mesh approximations and the modifications of Newtonian dynamics on the stability of the regular dynamics in a three-body system (TBS).
+The investigation is for a TBS of a simple Dwarf-galaxy, consisting of a heavy mass center (``Black hole''), and two objects in regular orbits around the center.
+The regular dynamics without approximations or modifications are shown in Figure 1, and the mean distances and units are given in Table 1.

 The TBS has challenged science ever since Newton formulated classical mechanics in 1687, and simultaneously solved the dynamics of two celestial bodies \cite{Newton1687}.
 Newton's solution of the dynamics of the two-body system satisfies Kepler's three laws for the planets in the solar system.
 Since the planets in the Solar system move in orbits, bound rotations must be a classical mechanical solution for a system with three as well as many celestial bodies.
 But although one cannot solve the coupled second-order differential equations, even for just a TBS, regular solutions have been found for the system \cite{Suvakov2013,Dmitra2028,Li2025}.
 An overview of the history of the three-body system and its dynamic behavior is given in \cite{Krishnaswami2019}, and how to simulate a TBS system are given in the Appendix.